-Sustainability is meeting the needs of today without compromising the needs of tomorrow.
-Or meeting the needs of future generations.
-Definitions sometimes include the metaphorical three-legged chair to illustrate the three dimensions of sustainability that it takes to create a high quality of life - environmental, economic, and social/cultural.
-When one of those dimensions - or legs - is absent or weak, it is not sustainable and society is unstable.
+Sustainability has widely come to mean meeting the needs of today without compromising the ability to meet the needs of tomorrow.
+Some definitions also refer to the metaphorical three-legged chair to illustrate the three dimensions of sustainability that must be in balanced to maintain human wellbeing—environmental, economic, and social/cultural.
+When one of those dimensions—or legs—is absent or weak, it is not sustainable and society is unstable.

-We like to think about sustainability in broad and powerful terms.
-By focusing on sustainability we aim to contribute to positive environmental, economic and social impacts.
-This means we focus our energy on:
+By focusing on sustainability we aim to contribute to positive environmental, economic and social impacts by:

-- human and ecological health and mitigating negative environmental impacts
+- supporting human and ecological health and eliminating or rehabilitating negative environmental impacts;

-- secure livelihoods, a sustainable economy, equalizing access to resources, and other stabilizing financial impacts
+- securing livelihoods, a diverse, vibrant economy, and equitable access to resources; and

-- social justice, equity, diversity, cooperation, democracy, transparency and other positive social impacts
+- advancing social justice, equity, diversity, cooperation, democracy, transparency and other positive social goals.

-These specific tenets are modified from the Association for the Advancement of Sustainability in Higher Education (AASHE) STARS report (which is the basis for most green college rating systems).
+These specific tenets are modified from the Association for the Advancement of Sustainability in Higher Education (AASHE) STARS report, which many colleges and universities use to assess their sustainability performance.

 Energy and Emissions

-We reduce our effects on water systems by minimizing use and by managing storm-water runoff.
-When materials are required, we select sustainably harvested sources to preserve natural resources.
-We protect the local habitat by limiting the physical growth of the college.
-We work to develop built landscapes in ways that support natural ecological functions by protecting existing ecosystems and regenerating ecological capacity where it has been lost.
+Although we are located in a region blessed with plentiful freshwater resources, the college aims to conserve water and reduce and manage storm-water runoff.
+For construction projects we emphasize the reuse of materials, the recycling of construction and demolition waste, and the sourcing of healthy building materials.
+We protect the local habitat by limiting the physical growth of the college and work to develop built landscapes in ways that support natural ecological functions by protecting existing ecosystems and regenerating ecological capacity where it has been lost.
 We provide opportunities for members of the community to interact with and appreciate the environment.

 Procurement, Consumption, and Waste

 We reduce, reuse, and recycle materials.
-We work to understand and decrease the environmental impacts of the use, production, transportation and disposal of items we purchase.
-We select vendors committed to sustainable practices throughout the life cycle of their products, and we prefer to buy locally.
+In particular, we work to understand and decrease the environmental impacts of the use, production, transportation and disposal of consumables and durable goods.
+We seek out vendors and contractors committed to environmentally and socially sustainable practices for their products and employees, and we prefer to buy locally.
 We encourage students to minimize consumption and reuse and reduce before recycling.
-We pursue initiatives to back up this campus-wide encouragement and provide ways to avoid waste from going into landfills.

 Buildings and Grounds

-We build and maintain buildings that provide safe, comfortable and healthy environments for students, faculty and staff through effective use of day-lighting, ventilation, and connections with the natural environment.
-We work to improve our understanding of toxic materials on campus and to reduce their presence in labs, art studios, and building and maintenance materials, as well as in cleaning, landscaping, and pest-control.
-We adhere to our recommended policy on LEED certification, and abide by the Green Building Guidelines.
+We build and maintain buildings that provide safe, comfortable and healthy environments for students, employees and visitors through effective use of day-lighting, ventilation, use of healthy building materials, and enabling connections with the natural environment.
+We work to reduce the presence of toxic materials in labs, art studios, building and maintenance materials, as well as in cleaning, landscaping, and pest-control.
+We seek ambitious green building certifications and abide by green building guidelines.

 A number of partners work collaboratively with Williams College Dining Services to improve the sustainability of the food served on campus.
-Model relationships established by Dining Services with Peace Valley Farm, High Lawn Farm, and the Western Massachusetts Food Processing Center demonstrate the potential for student dining at Williams to be strongly rooted in regional agriculture.
+Model relationships established by Dining Services with Peace Valley Farm and High Lawn Farm demonstrate the potential for student dining at Williams to be strongly rooted in regional agriculture.
 At Williams, each meal is an educational opportunity.
 Dining Services seeks to prepare students with the information they need to make informed and responsible food choices.

-Williams participates in STARS – sustainability tracking assessment and rating system - designed by the Association for the Advancement in Higher Education (AASHE).
-This comprehensive self-rating system allows Williams to evaluate progress toward its sustainability goals over time as well as benchmark against peer institutions.
+Williams participates in STARS—the Sustainability Tracking Assessment and Rating System designed by the Association for the Advancement of Sustainability in Higher Education (AASHE).
+This comprehensive self-rating system allows Williams to evaluate progress toward sustainability over time as well as benchmark its activities against those by peer institutions.
 For more information, visit the STARS website.
-In 2011, 2016 and 2019, we were awarded silver ratings.
-To see the published report, visit the Williams College page on the STARS website.
-For more information about the breadth of sustainability that STARS measures and that Williams measures itself against when completing that report, check out the STARS Technical Manual.
+In 2011, 2016 and 2019, we were awarded Silver ratings and in 2022 we obtained a Gold rating.
+Visit the Williams College page on the STARS website for more information.

 Annual Emissions Reports